13 Actionable Tips for Supporting Executive Function Skills In School and At Home [Free Infographic]

 If there’s one thing educators have learned over the last year and a half, it’s that change is inevitable.
 Whether you’re back in person full time or still fluctuating between remote and hybrid, students will need strong executive function skills to adjust to change.
 Let’s take a look at what executive function skills are and how you can support them in the classroom.

 What Is Executive Function?

-Why Is Supporting Executive Function So Important This Back-to-School Season?
+Why Is Supporting Executive Function So Important?

 The stress and potential trauma students may be experiencing due to the pandemic can take a toll on their executive function skills.
 Brittany from Success in Special Education explains: “Stress and trauma can affect students of all ages in a variety of ways.
 If a student feels anxious, depressed or overwhelmed, this can impact their ability to focus on content, participate in the classroom, or engage with others.”
-For example, students may struggle with calling out in class, keeping their attention on video lessons, managing their time outside the structure of a regular school day, or starting and finishing assignments.
+For example, students may struggle with calling out in class, keeping their attention during lessons, managing their time outside the structure of a regular school day, or starting and finishing assignments.